semacu/20181003_Intro_git_GitHub/README.md

 ### Public (free) and private repositories

-An user has to create a GitHub account in order to create repositories:
+If you want to start creating repositories in GitHub, your first need to open an account:

 - Public repositories are free, and can be browsed and downloaded by anyone
 - Private repositories have associated costs - see [pricing of plans](https://github.com/pricing).
 The developer plan costs $7/month but it is free if you are [a student or an academic](https://education.github.com/pack)